Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Introduction

 \noi For the spectral problem, the essential spectrum is the entire imaginary axis, and depends only on the background state.
-In addition, there is a pair of interaction eigenvalues which is symmetric about the origin and alternates between real (corresponding to double pulses with dashed lines in \cref{fig:KdV5double}, right panel) and imaginary with negative Krein signature (corresponding to double pulses with solid lines in \cref{fig:KdV5double}, right panel) \cite{Pelinovsky2007}.
+In addition, there is a pair of interaction eigenvalues which is symmetric about the origin and alternates between real (corresponding to double pulses with dashed lines in the right panel of \cref{fig:KdV5double}) and imaginary with negative Krein signature (corresponding to double pulses with solid lines in the right panel of \cref{fig:KdV5double}) \cite{Pelinovsky2007}.
 Numerical timestepping verifies that double pulses with real eigenvalues are unstable; when perturbed, the two peaks move away from each other with equal and opposite velocities (\cref{fig:KdV5waterfall}, left panel).
 For the remaining double pulses, numerical timestepping suggests that the two peaks exhibit oscillatory behavior when perturbed (\cref{fig:KdV5waterfall}, right panel).
 Similar timestepping results can be seen in \cite[Figure 9]{Pelinovsky2007}, as well as a reduction of the system to a two-dimensional phase plane \cite[Figure 10]{Pelinovsky2007}.

-\noi Although these numerical results suggest that every other double pulse is neutrally stable, this remains an open question since the imaginary eigenvalues are embedded in the essential spectrum.
-Furthermore, the timestepping simulation in \cref{fig:KdV5waterfall} was performed with separated boundary conditions, which shifts the essential spectrum into the left half plane and thus could fundamentally alter the behavior of the system.
+A different argument that half of the double pulses are stable can be found in \cite{Buryak1997}, which uses the asymptotic method of \cite{Gorshkov1981}.
+Stability of double pulses in KdV5 is also discussed in terms of the Maslov index, an integer-valued topological invariant associated with homoclinic orbits in a finite-dimensional Hamiltonian system, in \cite[Section 15.1]{Chardard1}.
+The methods in \cite{Chardard1} are extended to Hamiltonian systems with phase space of dimension greater than four in \cite{Chardard2}; a specific example is the 7th order KdV model considered in \cite[Section 8]{Chardard2}.